rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 <!-- ======================================================================= -->
 # Design (8) - current section

-At any given point in time, one or more sections count as being open.
+At any given point in time, one or more sections always count as being open.
 This set of open sections will be referred to as the current set of open sections (`cs` for "current-set").

 * `cs := { s0, s1, s2, ... }` and `(cs subset-of S)`
 * `S` is the set of all declared/known sections